 The reviewers also noted some recommended areas for improvement for NPC.
 These include naming the service area/communities in the NPC mission statement; continuing to attract diverse faculty and staff; developing an assessment framework and plan for co-curricular activities; and developing a program review process for non-academic areas.

 What is NPC’s current plan to prepare for the interim monitoring report?

-Since January 2020, President Vest has been meeting with Director Jeremy Raisor of Enrollment Services and Director Dr. Judy Yip-Reyes of Institutional Effectiveness to draft a proposed framework to begin the College’s work on integrated strategic planning.
-The framework was submitted to the Leadership Council (LC) for discussion in March and April, and was approved in April 2020 provisionally as a 30,000-foot level guide for all the departments to participate in the planning process.
+In January 2020, President Vest met with Director Jeremy Raisor of Enrollment Services and Director Dr. Judy Yip-Reyes of Institutional Effectiveness to draft a proposed framework to begin the College’s work on integrated strategic planning.
+The framework was submitted to the Leadership Council for discussion in March and April, and was approved in April 2020 provisionally as a 30,000-foot level guide for all the departments to participate in the planning process.
 This guide will be reviewed, revised, and updated regularly as the College is also adopting various major change initiatives (e.g., creation of the new Instructional Innovation Division).
-President Vest will be sharing this planning framework with the District Governing Board in its May 2020 meeting.
+President Vest had this planning framework with the District Governing Board in its May 2020 meeting.

 Who I should contact for questions related to HLC and accreditation?

 Director of Institutional Effectiveness